 ** P.S.
 Tune into tonight around 11pm Mtn to see a preview of *one* of Isa's holiday dress.
 It was kinda of holiday photo shoot 911 situation..

 Welcome!
-My name is Jennifer Rodriguez and I thank you so much for visiting my blog.
-I write about quilting, crochet, my crazy daughters, and more.
+My name is Jennifer Rodriguez and I write about travel, art, quilting and my crazy family.
 I hope to inspire you and make you smile.

 This is a Pinterest friendly blog - pins are welcome and appreciated.